edgi-govdata-archiving/versionista-outputter/README.md

 when executing the script.
 For example: `PAGE_WAIT_TIME='1.5'` or `PAGE_WAIT_TIME=10` Beware that with too little a wait time, pages of the script besides the comparison pages may start failing.

+2. The script now scrapes both the source code diff and the text diff.
+This extra step makes the script slower than before.
+To skip the scraping of the text diff, add the optional ENV variable "SKIP_TEXT_DIFF", setting to any value (e.g. `SKIP_TEXT_DIFF=true` or `SKIP_TEXT_DIFF=1`).